Pacific World: Ports of call

 In 2019-2020 cruise season, Sun Princess sailed an extended Western Australia program.
 The ship homeported in Fremantle, Australia for 141 days.

 It was announced in June 2018 that Sun Princess would be used as a floating hotel for the 2020 Tokyo Olympics.
 The ship was to be docked at Tokyo's Yokohama Port between 23 July and 9 August 2020, specifically to provide more hotel room space for Olympic guests.
 It was estimated that the ship would receive 36,000 overnight stays during the Tokyo Olympics.

 Accidents and incidents

-In October 2013, a 73-year-old man "disappeared".
-The ship was on a 16-day cruise from Fremantle to Sydney.
+In October 2013, a 73-year-old man "disappeared" while the ship was on a 16-day cruise from Fremantle to Sydney.
 The wife of the man reported him missing.
 The search included: three aircraft and the Royal Australian Navy ship HMAS Maryborough in an area just north of Cape Londonderry.
 As of 8 October 2013 the missing passenger had not been found.

 In November 2014, an 84-year-old elderly man fell overboard off the coast of Sydney.
 The ship was returning to White Bay in Sydney after a 13-day New Zealand cruise.

 On 6 September 2017, a pipe burst onboard Sun Princess causing flooding to the lower decks affecting passengers in their cabins.

 Outbreaks of gastroenteritis occurred repeatedly on cruises in 2016 and 2017.